AutoResearch/autora/docs/contribute/experiment-runner-module.md

 # Contribute an experimentalist

-AutoRA experiment runners are designed with to generate observations.
+AutoRA experiment runners are designed to generate observations.
 They encompass a range of tools for conducting both synthetic and real experiments.
-By combining the observations with the corresponding experimental conditions, they may provide the inputs for an AutoRA theorist that then formulates a model that elucidates the relationship between the conditions and the observed outcomes.
+By combining observations with corresponding experimental conditions, they provide inputs necessary for an AutoRA theorist to perform model discovery.
 ![Experimentalist Runner Module](../img/experiment_runner.png)

 Experiment runners can be implemented as *synthetic runners*: